nikspyratos/thecapegreek-site/source/index.blade.md

 I've been in the industry since 2017, in all sorts of team sizes from 2 to 50.
 My best work is done in product-oriented companies.

 Online & offline communities are important to me.
-My main port of call is ZATech, and I organise the PHP South Africa meetup.
+My main port of call is ZATech, and I'm a former organiser of the PHP South Africa meetup.

 If you'd like to follow my work or get in touch, see above for social media, email & newsletter.